artainmo/Philosophers/README.md

 ## Usage

-Go into folder related to philo one, two or three and `make`.
+Go into folder related to philo one, two or three and `make` to create the executable.

-Examples of tests.
+Examples of tests using the executable.
 ```
 ./philo_one 6 1000 2000 2000 5 //Verify rapid death
 ./philo_one 3 8000 2000 2000 //Infinity